learngraph/learn-graph-frontend/README.md

 To let frontend and backend talk to each other in docker.

-Finally run `docker-compose up` parallel in both frontend and backend.
+Finally run `docker-compose up` in both frontend and backend at the same time.

 You can look at the current instance of the app in your Browser under `localhost:3000`